eclipse-archived/codewind-docs/docs/_documentations/vsc-codechange.md

 ![](dist/images/vsc-ididthis.png)

-The status of the project changes to **stopped** while the project is rebuilt and deployed:
+The status of the project changes to **Stopped** while the project is rebuilt and deployed:

 ![](dist/images/vsc-buildstopped.png)

-After a few moments, the status changes back to **running**:
+After a few moments, the status changes back to **Running**:

 ![](dist/images/vsc-buildrunning.png)

 4\.
-Click the **Open App** icon to show your code change running:
+Click the **Open Application** icon to show your code change running:
 ![](dist/images/launchicon.png)

 ![](dist/images/vsc-screenchanged.png)